Taxonomy of Autumn Joy Sedum:

 breaks down Autumn Joy sedums.
 The genus is Sedum

-, the cultivar
+and the cultivar

-is 'Autumn Joy.'
+does not, and I will accept his authority.
 Sedums are referred to by the common name, "stonecrop" plants, although "sedum" itself is so widely used as to be virtually a common name.

 and range in color from bluish-green or greenish-yellow to reddish-pink or almost off-white.